 EEN 473 Special Topics in Electrical Engineering (3.0); 3 cr.
-Material includes coverage of recent developments in Electrical Engineering that are needed to update students technologies.
-Department on the latest topics to be covered determines and prerequisites when offered.
+Material includes coverage of recent developments in Electrical Engineering that are needed to update students on the latest technologies.
+Department determines topics to be covered and prerequisites when offered.
 Open to EE and CCE students.

 EEN 480 Discrete-Time Signal Processing (3.0); 3 cr.
-Fundamental concepts of discretetime signals and systems.
+Fundamental concepts of discrete-time signals and systems.
 Digital signal processing of discrete signals.
 Sampling theory and reconstruction.
 Discrete Fourier transforms and analysis of digital filters in the frequency domain.
 Z-transforms, causality and stability.
 State-space equations.
 Design and analysis of FIR and IIR digital filters.
 Windowing.
 Bilinear transformation.
 Filter structures.
 Prerequisite: EEN 340.